 - Topping Suggestions: tortilla chips/strips, avocado, sour cream, grated cheese, chopped fresh cilantro, pico de gallo, green onions, hot sauce

-- Add in the second tablespoon on oil and then add the onions to the pan and saute until translucent (5 – 8 minutes).
+- Add in the second tablespoon on oil and then add the onions to the pan and sauté until they are translucent (5 to 8 minutes).

 - Add the garlic and the poblano chile and the rest of the cumin and cook for about 2 minutes.

 - Add the rest of the stock and the enchilada sauce and stir until all of the ingredients are combined.

 - Stir occasionally until the mixture returns to a simmer.

 - Add the cheese slowly until it is melted and thoroughly combined into the soup.

-- Pile on your favorite toppings and enjoy!
+- Ladle into bowls, pile on your favorite toppings and enjoy!